 The growing mood of conciliation between Poland's powerful Roman Catholic Church and the Communist State was boosted on Friday night (6 January) with an address by the country's Roman Catholic Primate, Cardinal Stefan Wyszynski.

-The growing mood of conciliation between Poland's powerful Roman Catholic Church and the Communist State was boosted on Friday night (6 January) with an address by the country's Roman Catholic Primate, Cardinal Stefan Wyszynski.
+Background: The growing mood of conciliation between Poland's powerful Roman Catholic Church and the Communist State was boosted on Friday night (6 January) with an address by the country's Roman Catholic Primate, Cardinal Stefan Wyszynski.
 He said the Church was ready to co-operate with the state in certain fields in return for more freedom of action.
 But he denied the Church had political aspirations.

 SYNOPSIS: More than three quarters of Poland's population consider themselves Roman Catholics and it is to Cardinal Wyszynski that they look for religious leadership.
 The church, protected in the national constitution, has in the past been critical of the State.
 But in recent months, especially since the visit of Communist Party chief Edward Gierek to the Vatican in December, there has been an improvement in relations.